US report: nearly 400 crashes of automated tech vehicles

 In a June 2021 order, NHTSA told more than 100 automakers and automated vehicle tech companies to report serious crashes within one day of learning about them and to disclose less-serious crashes by the 15th day of the following month.
 The agency is assessing how the systems perform and whether new regulations may be needed.

-NHTSA also said that five people were killed in the crashes involving driver-assist systems, and six were seriously hurt.
+Six people were killed in the crashes involving driver-assist systems, and five were seriously hurt, NHTSA said.
+Of the deaths, five occurred in Teslas and one was reported by Ford.
+Three of the serious injuries were in Teslas, while Honda and Ford each reported one.

-Tesla’s crash number also may be high because it uses telematics to monitor its vehicles and get real-time crash reports.
+Tesla’s crash number may appear elevated somewhat because it uses telematics to monitor its vehicles and get real-time crash reports.
 Other automakers don’t have such capability, so their reports may come slower or crashes may not be reported at all, NHTSA said.
 A message was left seeking comment from Tesla.

 Tesla’s crashes accounted for nearly 70% of the 392 reported by the dozen automakers.
 Although the Austin, Texas, automaker calls its systems Autopilot and “Full Self-Driving,” it says the vehicles cannot drive themselves and the drivers must be ready to intervene at all times.